ibm-cloud-docs/solution-tutorials/vmware-as-a-service-vdc.md

 {: #vmware-as-a-service-vdc-deploy-network}
 {: step}

-The first step is to log into your {{site.data.keyword.vmware-service_full}} – single tenant instance's VMware Cloud Director console and deploy the initial networks that will be used for testing.
+The first step is to log into your {{site.data.keyword.vmware-service_full}} – single tenant instance's VMware Cloud Director Console and deploy the initial networks that will be used for testing.

-Log in to the {{site.data.keyword.vmware-service_full}} – single tenant instance's VMware Cloud Director console:
+Log in to the {{site.data.keyword.vmware-service_full}} – single tenant instance's VMware Cloud Director Console:

 1. In the VMware as a Service table, click a VMware as a Service instance name.
 2. On the Summary tab, review the information.
-3. On the VDC details page, click VMware Cloud Director console to access the console.
+3. On the VDC details page, click VMware Cloud Director Console to access the console.
-4. Use the admin username and password to log in to the VMware Cloud Director console for the first time.
+4. Use the admin username and password to log in to the VMware Cloud Director Console for the first time.
-5. After the admin is logged in to the VMware Cloud Director console, you can create extra users who have roles that allow them to access the VMware Cloud Director console.
+5. After the admin is logged in to the VMware Cloud Director Console, you can create extra users who have roles that allow them to access the VMware Cloud Director Console.

 Next, you will create the following virtual data center networks: